 Abundance estimates by metabarcoding

-Due to biases in read abundance, metabarcoding does not allow to estimate actual species abundances.
+Due to biases in read abundance, metabarcoding does not allow estimating actual species abundances.
 However, despite the observed taxonomic bias of read abundances, the amount of recovered reads was correlated in a very predictable way with the amount of input DNA.
 Similar results have been found for microorganisms41,42.
 The correction of read abundances can thus yield an approximation of taxon abundances in a community17,32.
 For a quantitative analysis by metabarcoding, the expected taxa in the studied system and the taxon specific PCR amplification need to be known.
 The identification of correction factors involves considerable effort and is not feasible in unknown ecosystems or for simple exploratory work.
 But for large scale and long-term studies in one ecosystem, the effort could pay off.
 As every primer combination results in different fold change for different taxa, it is advisable to focus on only a few or even a single marker for such quantitative optimization.
 This approach seems particularly suitable for comparative studies on abundance changes of a subset of target taxa, e.g. invasive species across different sites.

 Metabarcoding and mitochondrial COI – a perfect match?